fprime-community/fprime-tutorial-math-component/docs/creating-components-4.md

 void parameterUpdated(FwPrmIdType id);
 ```

-## Explanation
+## About the Function
 This code implements an optional function that, if present, is called when a parameter is updated by command.
 The parameter identifier is passed in as the id argument of the function.
 Here the function does the following:

-    If the parameter identifier is PARAMID_FACTOR (the parameter identifier corresponding to the FACTOR parameter), then get the parameter value and emit an event report.
+1. If the parameter identifier is PARAMID_FACTOR (the parameter identifier corresponding to the FACTOR parameter), then get the parameter value and emit an event report.

-    Otherwise fail an assertion.
+2. Otherwise fail an assertion.
 This code should never run, because there are no other parameters.

 Test the build: